Never miss Spotify new releases

 Can I track new releases from a record label?

-How is Tracknack different from Spotify Release List?
+How is Tracknack different from Spotify's What's New feed?

 How quickly do new releases show up in my playlist?